Pleckgate High School Year 11 pupils are aiming high as they look to the future after their GCSEs.

 “It’s exceptional,” he said.
 “It really shows exactly what success at that level looks like and they can now model that in all other subjects and take their Maths studies further and prepare for A-level year.

-“Hopefully they are Maths degree students of the future.
+“Hopefully they are Maths degree pupils of the future.

 “It gives them such a leg up.”